First

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 7 days young.
-Earth's natural satellite is moving through the first part of current synodic month.
+The Moon is 7 days young and navigating through the first part of the current synodic month.
 This is lunation 76 of Meeus index or 1029 from Brown series.

 The length of the current synodic month is 3 hours shorter than the mean synodic month length.
 It is 3 hours and 9 minutes longer compared to 21st century's shortest synodic month length.

-6 days after point of perigee on 27 February 2006 at 20:27 in ♒ Aquarius.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 6 days, until the Moon reaches the point of next apogee on 13 March 2006 at 01:44 in ♍ Virgo.
+6 days since point of perigee on 27 February 2006 at 20:27 in ♒ Aquarius the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 6 days until the Moon reaches the point of next apogee on 13 March 2006 at 01:44 in ♍ Virgo.

 The Moon is 385 661 km (239 639 mi) away from Earth and getting further over the next 6 days until the point apogee when Earth-Moon distance is going to be 406 273 km (252 446 mi).

-4 days after ascending node on 1 March 2006 at 16:25 in ♓ Pisces.
-The Moon is located north of the ecliptic over the following 9 days, until the lunar orbit crosses from North to South in descending node on 15 March 2006 at 19:52 in ♍ Virgo.
+4 days after ascending node on 1 March 2006 at 16:25 in ♓ Pisces the Moon is positioned north of the ecliptic over the following 9 days until the lunar crosses the ecliptic again from North to South in descending node on 15 March 2006 at 19:52 in ♍ Virgo.

-11 days since the previous standstill on 23 February 2006 at 09:37 in ♑ Capricorn when the Moon has reached South declination of ∠-28.648°, the lunar orbit is extending northward over the next day to face maximum declination of ∠28.694° at the point of next northern standstill on 8 March 2006 at 00:05 in ♋ Cancer.
+11 days since the last southern standstill on 23 February 2006 at 09:37 in ♑ Capricorn when the Moon has reached South declination of ∠-28.648° the lunar orbit is extending northward over the next day to face maximum declination of ∠28.694° at the point of next northern standstill on 8 March 2006 at 00:05 in ♋ Cancer.

 In 8 days on 14 March 2006 at 23:35 in ♍ Virgo the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.